caltechlibrary/cold/htdocs/about.md

 ==========

-cold is a micro service for managing controlled object lists, i.e. people, groups and funders using by Caltech Library's repositories and archival systems.
+cold is a micro service for managing controlled object lists, i.e. people and groups used by Caltech Library's repositories and archival systems.

 Developers